zcysxy/obsidian-pandoc-filters/README.md

 ![image.png](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/20231031051422.png)

-[^2]: This forks allows configurations in the frontmatter to override the defaults file, which is not supported in the original panrun.
+[^2]: This fork allows configurations in the frontmatter to override the defaults file, which is not supported in the original panrun.

 ## In the future, perhaps we can